ship123456/VS-Code-Extension/USER_GUIDE.md

 1. Open the Command Palette.
 2. Select a documentation template.
-3. Enter the required project information.
+3. Complete the interactive form by entering the required project information.
+4. Generate the documentation.
-4. Review the generated content.
+5. Review the generated Markdown content.
+6. Copy the generated content to the clipboard if needed.
-5. Save the Markdown document.
+7. Save the Markdown file to your project.

 ## Available Templates